prepare for a pageant with PageantPrep?

 While many coaches talk

-about conceptual approaches to interview, PageantPrep gives you concrete, practical
+about conceptual approaches to pageant preparation, PageantPrep gives you concrete, practical

 instruction combined with technique and theory, that you can, and will, actually

-most difficult current event and political questions.
-She will also help
+current event and political questions.
+She will also help you develop a

-you develop a session schedule that will maximize your limited pre-pageant time
+session schedule that will maximize your limited pre-pageant time efficiently

-efficiently and effectively.
-Moreover, unlike many other coaches, Erika has
+and effectively.
+Moreover, unlike many other coaches, Erika has years of

-experience in the pageant industry, not only as a former pageant finalist, but
+personal experience in the pageant industry, not only as a former pageant

-as the daughter of a former Miss America Top 5 finalist and former executive
+finalist, but as the daughter of a former Miss America Top 5 finalist and former

 competition judge for a number of different pageant systems, and will give you

-takes years to develop, as does a client base that provides Erika with extensive
+takes years to develop, as does a client base that provides PageanPrep with extensive

 feedback and constructive information to help you win your next competition.
 Erika's background as a former professor and current